-4.2.2.1 Safety reviews are conducted as part of the organization's safety assurance program.
+- 4.2.2.1 Safety reviews are conducted as part of the organization's safety assurance program.
 Safety reviews are carried out to understand the current levels of safety risks, identify areas of deficiency and opportunities for improvement.
-Safety reviews shall be conducted once a year by appropriately qualified personnel using the "safety review checklist" in appendix K to this manual.

-4.2.2.2 Safety reviews shall be conducted by a person with the experience, expertise and training in the technical area under review as that required for supervisory level position.
-The person shall in addition to technical competence possess safety related training in auditing and at least one of the following i.e. human factors principles, root cause analysis and safety risk management.
-The Manager SMS/QA in liaison with heads of department (HoD) shall appoint a person to conduct the safety review.
+Safety reviews shall be conducted once a year by appropriately qualified personnel using the "safety review checklist" in appendix K to this manual. - 4.2.2.2 Safety reviews shall be conducted by a person at supervisory level with the experience, expertise and training in the technical area under review.
+The person shall in addition to technical competence possess safety related training including any of the auditing techniques, human factors principles, root cause analysis and safety risk management.
+The line managers in liaison with safety manager shall appoint a person to conduct the safety review.

-Note: Person refers to an individual with the above competences or a group of persons carefully selected such that the individual team members' qualifications complement each other when working as a team.
+Note: Person refers to an individual with the above competences or a group of persons carefully selected such that the individual team member technical competencies complement each other when working as a team.

-4.2.2.3 On completion of the safety review, a safety review report shall be prepared and forwarded to the respective heads of departments within ten days.
-The heads of department shall develop and share action plan with the safety office within thirty days after receipt of the safety review report.
+- 4.2.2.3 On completion of the safety review, a safety review report shall be prepared and submitted to the respective line manager within ten (10) working days.
+The heads of department shall develop and share action plan with the safety office within thirty days after receipt of the safety review report. - 4.2.2.4 The respective line manager shall oversee and ensure implementation of any remedial action relating to outcomes of the safety review and the safety office shall monitor implementation using SMS form 124.